amanyadev/amanyadev/README.md

-# 🌟 Welcome to My GitHub!
+# 🌟 Welcome to My GitHub Humans & Bots alike!

+Namaste🙏

-Namaste! 👋 I'm Aman, a tech-agnostic developer with a passion for solving challenging problems across multiple domains.
+I'm Aman, a tech-agnostic developer with a passion for solving challenging problems across multiple domains.
 From game development to real-time computational geometry, I've had my hands on some exciting projects.

 ## 🔧 What You'll Find Here